 Outright Gifts in your Last Will and Testament or Trust for New Yorkers

-The simplest strategy to make a charitable gift, as part of your estate plan, is through your Last Will and Testament or Trust.
-Your Last Will and Testament or Trust can state the specific purpose and use, such as scholarship funds, college professorships, college fellowships, and medical programs.
-Although these charitable gifts provide only estate tax deductions, they offer planning flexibility because they are revocable and can be modified during your lifetime.
+The simplest strategy to make a charitable gift as part of your estate plan is through your Last Will and Testament (will) or trust.
+Your will or trust can state your charitable gift’s specific purpose and use, such as scholarship funds, college professorships, college fellowships, and medical programs.
+Not only do these charitable gifts provide an estate tax deduction, they offer planning flexibility because they are revocable and can be modified during your lifetime.

 Retirement Benefits in New York

-In order to make a gift to a charity through your retirement benefits, you can simply change the beneficiary and designate the charity.
-Although retirement assets may be subject to federal and state estate and income taxes, charities are tax exempt and therefore, can receive 100% of the retirement assets.
+To make a gift to a charity through your retirement benefits, you can simply change the beneficiary and designate the charity.
+Although retirement assets may be subject to federal and state estate and income taxes, charities are tax exempt and can receive 100% of the retirement assets.
 If you have charitable intentions, why not leave retirement assets so your loved one’s avoid paying income taxes on your retirement proceeds?

-Gifting a life insurance policy to charity can make a great gift.
-Generally, in such a strategy, you pay the insurance premiums and the charity is the policy owner and beneficiary, receiving the life insurance proceeds upon your death.
+Giving a life insurance policy to charity is a great gift.
+Generally, you pay the insurance premiums, and the charity can be the policy owner and beneficiary, receiving the life insurance proceeds upon your death.
 The tax benefits may include income and estate tax deductions.

-A private family foundation in New York is a tax-advantaged entity that you can create during your lifetime or upon your death for the purpose of direct gifting to charity.
-A private foundation allows you to make substantial gifts to charity while maintaining ultimate control of how grants are made.
-When you establish the private foundation, you fund assets into the foundation and select the directors of the foundation.
-The directors will make the grants to worthy charities.
+A private family foundation in New York is a tax-advantaged entity you can create during your lifetime or upon your death for the purpose of direct gifting to charity.
+A private foundation allows you to make substantial charitable gifts while maintaining ultimate control of how grants are made.
+When establishing a private foundation, you fund it with assets and select the directors.
+The foundation directors will make grants to worthy charities.
 The tax benefits of a private foundation may include income and estate tax deductions.

-You can select from among many charitable gift giving strategies to achieve your philanthropic goals and create your legacy.
-It is important for you to explore these strategies as charitable gift giving is also a powerful tax savings tool.
-We can help you enhance these strategies and develop a well-structured charitable plan of action.
-Charitable gift giving can be a win-win situation for both you and the charity.
-To consider which strategy may be best for you, contact Russo Law Group, P.C. today.
+You can select from many charitable gift-giving strategies to achieve your philanthropic goals and create your legacy.
+It’s important to explore these strategies because charitable gift-giving is also a powerful tax savings tool.
+We can help you enhance these strategies and develop a well-structured charitable action plan.
+Charitable gift-giving can be a win-win situation for both you and the charity.
+Contact the Russo Law Group, P.C. today to consider which strategies may be best for you.

-Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate Law.
-We welcome you to contact our Garden City, Lido Beach, Islandia, or Manhattan, New York law offices to learn more about how we can help address your charitable gift giving legal matters.
+Russo Law Group, P.C. helps you and your loved ones handle Estate Planning, Elder Law, Special Needs Planning, New York Medicaid Planning, Trust & Estate, Guardianship, Small Business Planning, and Real Estate law.
+We welcome you to contact our Garden City, Lido Beach, or Islandia, New York, law offices to learn more about how we can help address your charitable gift-giving legal matters.